ioccc-src/winner/faq.md

 Makefile](https://github.com/ioccc-src/mkiocccentry/blob/master/Makefile.example)
-as found in the [mkiocccentry GitHub repo](https://github.com/ioccc-src/mkiocccentry), (renamed as `Makefile` of course) as a starting point for your submission's `Makefile`.
+as found in the [mkiocccentry GitHub repo](https://github.com/ioccc-src/mkiocccentry), (renamed as `Makefile` of course) as a starting point for your entry's `Makefile`.

 The `Makefile` is a file used by the `make(1)` command that contains rules and UNIX shell-style commands.

-The first and default rule should be the `all` rule and should build your submission's executable file.
+The first and default rule should be the `all` rule and should build your entry's executable file.

-If your submission depends on a particular source file name during compilation or execution, your `Makefile` should copy `prog.c` into the desired filename.
+If your entry depends on a particular source file name during compilation or execution, your `Makefile` should copy `prog.c` into the desired filename.
 For example:

 If you are not familiar `Makefile`s, you might consider the following tutorials: